Last Updated:

 (or 4 people)

-These are ballpark prices, assuming all meals AND park fees, travel etc
+These are ballpark prices, assuming all meals, one gorilla permit and park fees, travel etc

-So you can see that there’s not much little difference at the moderate end of the scale between the Peak Season and the Shoulder Season in terms of gorilla trekking safari cost.
-(Plus what constitutes a ”Shoulder season” varies from lodge to lodge.
-At one lodge, June may be a shoulder month.
-But it is High Season at another.)
+There’s not much little difference at the moderate end of the scale between the two Peak Seasons and the Rainy Season in terms of the overall safari cost.

-* The Higher end of the Premier and Deluxe camp range is usually for Rwanda itineraries with uber-deluxe lodges such as the exquisite Bisate Lodge or Nyungwe Forest which are very expensive and thus skew the nightly averages.
+* Note that the uber-deluxe lodges such as the exquisite Bisate Lodge or One&Only properties are very expensive and thus skew the nightly averages.

 Cost of gorilla trekking in rwanda or uganda